Support Ticketing System

 Go to the Stores menu and select the Configuration option to access the Module core settings.

-Magento uses scopes to control where settings apply.
+• Magento uses scopes to control where settings apply.
 Default Configuration applies to all websites and stores.
 Website, Store, and Store View apply to specific sites or languages.
 In this, Default Configuration is selected.

-Now you need to select the Ticketing System option and open “Ticketing”.
+• Now you need to select the Ticketing System option and open “Ticketing”.
 Here, the “General Settings” page shows two main settings: Support Admin Usergroup and Support Admin Email ID.

-Support Admin Usergroup: Use the down arrow to select the support admin user group/role responsible for managing support tickets.
+• Support Admin Usergroup: Use the down arrow to select the support admin user group/role responsible for managing support tickets.

-Support Admin Email ID: In the field, enter the support admin email ID that will be used to receive and send ticket-related emails to customers.
+• Support Admin Email ID: In the field, enter the support admin email ID that will be used to receive and send ticket-related emails to customers.

-In the "Stores" menu, you can access "Support Tickets" and "Types" options.
+• In the "Stores" menu, you can access "Support Tickets" and "Types" options.

-Support Tickets Overview
+Manage Support Tickets with Ease

 Manage Ticket Type